patnz/colourful-something/README.md

 ---
 ### why?

+'why?' indeed...

+practice?

-yes. i agree. 'why?' indeed. ummmmmmmm.. really good question! ummm.... practice? trying to build things with JavaScript and minimal HTML
+trying to build things with JavaScript and minimal HTML

 ---
 ### what?